LambdaGaming/CustomKeycardAccess/README.md

 # Notes:
 - See your EXILED config for the keycard options.
 (Make sure you run the server at least once with the plugin so the configs generate.)
-- By default, the Facility Guard gains access to the intercom, and the MTF Commander gains access to the surface nuke room.
+- By default, the Facility Guard gains access to the intercom.
 Below is a list of available keycard and door names.

 ## Doors